starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 - Proceed with lug-helper installer.

-#### Download hangs, followed by Install Failure error
-- As mentioned in our [Quick Start Guide](https://github.com/starcitizen-lug/knowledge-base/wiki/Quick-Start-Guide), be sure you are not changing the default install path in the RSI Launcher settings.
-If you wish to install the game elsewhere, put the entire wine prefix there instead.

 #### Error: *utf-8 codec can't decode byte 0x_ in position ___: invalid continuation byte*
 - Re-check your EAC workaround.
 Our [Helper](https://github.com/starcitizen-lug/lug-helper) can check it for you, or see the [manual instructions](Tips-and-Tricks#easy-anti-cheat-workaround) on our wiki.